mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 {{Section 9 of !RFC3550}} and the security considerations of any RTP profile in use.

-The security considerations for the QUIC protocol and datagram extension described in {{Section 21 of !RFC9000}}, {{Section 9 of !RFC9001}}, {{Section 8 of !RFC9002}} and {{Section 6 of !RFC9221}} also apply to RoQ.
+The security considerations for the QUIC protocol and QUIC DATAGRAM extension described in {{Section 21 of !RFC9000}}, {{Section 9 of !RFC9001}}, {{Section 8 of !RFC9002}} and {{Section 6 of !RFC9221}} also apply to RoQ.